-132. One end of a copper rod of uniform cross section and length 1.5 m is kept in contact with ice and the other end with water at $100^{\circ}C$.
-At what point along its length should a temperature of $200^{\circ}C$ be maintained so that in the steady state, the mass of ice melting be equal to that of the steam produced in same interval of time.
-Assume that the whole system is insulated from surroundings:
+One end of a copper rod of uniform cross section and of length 1.5 m is kept in contact with ice and the other end with water at $100^{\circ}C$.
+At what point along its length should a temperature of $200^{\circ}C$ be maintained so that in dteady state, the mass of ice melting be equal to that of the steam produced in same interval of time?
+Assume that the whole system is insulated from surroundings.
+Latent heat of fusion of ice and vapourization of water are 80cal/g and 540cal/g, respectively